SEKOIA-IO/sol-query-library/README.md

 Retrieving a user email in potentially years of logs, and then filtering the results to only include those where the email has been seen in the last 7 days.

-SKQL has many options for querying particular time periods:
+SOL has many options for querying particular time periods:

 * Days: e.g. 7 days `ago(7d)`
 * Hours: e.g. 7 hours `ago(7h)`